I finished my practicum. Why do I still have IPR on my grade transcript?

 Can I trade practicums with a classmate after I have been assigned?

-In Year 1, students may trade practicums before any contact with field instructors is made.
+Students may trade practicums before any contact with field instructors is made.
 Contact the Practicum Office to make a trade.